bem-codesystems/petseeker-main-server/README.md

 - Integrates with iOT(Drone CAMs) and interacts with its data in Realtime.
 - Makes use of IA and ML to locate animals on closed forests or places of difficult acessibility.
 - Has a built-in mechanism of crowdfunding and full possibility of p2p(peer-to-peer) money transfer to enable the animals saving and cover emergency costs in case of a hurt animal being found.

+## Manifest

+1 - Start Small to Become Big

+2 - Save the animals, not our pocket

+3 - Stay anonymous.
+Let the cause make some noise.